pos-lifestyle/laravel-nova-date-range-filter/README.md

         <td>String</td>
         <td>
             A string of characters which are used to define how the date will be displayed in the input box.
-            The supported characters are defined in [this table](https://flatpickr.js.org/formatting).
+            The supported characters are defined in <a href="https://flatpickr.js.org/formatting">this table</a>.
         </td>
         <td>"Y-m-d"</td>
     </tr>